Limorinho/Limorinho/README.md

-# Just a CS student with no money 💸
+# A CS student with no money 💸

 🎓 **Computer Engineering Student** at the University of Agder (UiA)
 🖥️ **Software Developer** passionate about .NET, React, and Computer Vision